vircadia/vircadia-native-core/README.md

     cmake .. -G Xcode

 Those are the commands used on OS X to run CMake from the build folder and generate Xcode project files.

-If you are building on a *nix system, you'll run something like "cmake .." (this will depend on your exact needs)
+If you are building on a *nix system, you'll run something like "cmake ..", which uses the default Cmake generator for Unix Makefiles.

 Building in XCode
 -----